How Conferences Made Me a Better Customer Success Manager

 Allstate Insurance approached us about being a sponsor for their Mega Agency Conference.
 It’s a networking opportunity that was started in 2004 by a small group of about eight Agents for people with similar business models.
 One of the primary needs these businesses had was an idea or a tool to run a better and more efficient business.
 Surprisingly enough, there hasn’t been a sponsor like ActivTrak for as long as they can remember, but they felt that we could potentially meet the one need behind the existence of the entire conference: how to make the office more efficient.
 The need and the desire are there, but the solution wasn’t apparent just yet.
 And with a workload of more than 7,000 policies on an annual basis per agency, you can imagine how beneficial it would be to these 120 individual mega agencies to improve their efficiency and operating procedures.

 This conference was held way back in September of 2017, so I’ve had some time to reflect on our experience.
-I’ve come up with three key takeaways from our time spent at the receptions, panels, meals, and exhibition hall, each one opening up exciting opportunities for us as a small business.
+I’ve come up with three key takeaways from our time spent at the receptions, panels, meals, and exhibition hall, each one opening up exciting opportunities for us as a small business and teaching us how to provide better customer service.

 1. If you can attend a similar conference, do it!